 So how do we engage employees?

 She goes further by saying that “things like financial understanding and open books in your team meetings, if used well, increase both the opportunity and the competency of individual contributors to promote engagement in the values and priorities of the business.
-It creates a sense of transparency that allows all workers to be connected to the success of a business by their contribution.”
+It creates a sense of transparency.
+Which allows all workers to be connected to the success of a business by their contribution.”

 I believe that this is where using behavioral assessments like DISC can help inspire employees to make an engaged difference.